e-nikolov/thesis/thesis/030-methods.md

 # Testing methodology

-In the following chapters we will design and implement several solutions for ad hoc MPC sessions based on a subset of the previously discussed related works:
+In the following chapters, we will design and implement several solutions for ad hoc MPC sessions based on a subset of the previously discussed related works:

 - Internet protocol
 - Wireguard